antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Latent-Semantic-Analysis-workflows.md

    + The text data supplied to the monad can be: (i) a list of strings, or (ii) an association with string values.

-   + The monad uses the Linear vector spaces model .
+   + The monad uses the Linear vector space model .

    + The document-term frequency matrix can be created after removing stop words and/or word stemming.